soundwrightpro/FRUITY-NILA/README.md

 * 3.5.0 - bugs and refinements - I'm new to python, so I'm learning as I go.
 There are so many techniques I've learned that           I need to apply to the older things I've done.
 Adding the NI Host Integration Agent API for FL Studio
           (https://github.com/hobyst/flmidi-nihia) to the plugin.
-* 4.0.0 - Final - There's only so much I can do.
-If you have any suggestions leave them here in the FL Studio forum:                   https://forum.image-line.com/viewtopic.php?f=1994&t=225473
+* 5.0.0 - Final - There's only so much I can do.